Illustration for: Tech firms say they’ll back anti‑cheating tools but ignore AI‑agent misuse

 Tech firms say they’ll back anti‑cheating tools but ignore AI‑agent misuse

-The contradiction is stark.
-While administrators scramble to plug holes, the firms behind the agents seem more focused on showcasing how their products can “unlock new ways of teaching and learning.”
-Here’s the thing: the promise of transformation sits side‑by‑side with a quiet acceptance that the same technology fuels academic dishonesty.
-Readers will find the companies’ own words in the next paragraph, where they acknowledge the dual role of their products—defending integrity on one hand, while refusing to shy away from building “powerful, transformative tools.”
-The tension sets the stage for the quote that follows.
+While administrators scramble to patch loopholes, the companies seem more interested in promoting how their products can “unlock new ways of teaching and learning.”
+It feels like a promise of change is sitting next to a quiet admission that the same tech can fuel academic dishonesty.
+In the next paragraph you’ll see the companies’ own wording - they talk about defending integrity on one hand, while also refusing to shy away from building “powerful, transformative tools.”
+That tension is what leads into the quote that follows.
+It's unclear how schools will balance those competing pressures, but the debate is already heating up.

 "So, while we will always support work to prevent cheating and protect academic integrity, like that of our partners in browser lockdown, proctoring, and cheating-detection, we will not shy away from building powerful, transformative tools that can unlock new ways of teaching and learning.
 The future of education is too important to be stalled by the fear of misuse."
 Instructure was more direct with The Verge: Though the company has some guardrails verifying certain third-party access, Instructure says it can't block external AI agents and their unauthorized use.
 Instructure "will never be able to completely disallow AI agents," and it cannot control "tools running locally on a student's device," spokesperson Brian Watkins said, clarifying that the issue of students cheating is, at least in part, technological.